Riko Gunji: Career

+2020–2022

+Moving to senior competition, Gunji was part of the Japanese women's team that won gold at the 2020 Asia Team Championships.
+In 2021, she secured her first senior international title at the Belgian International.
+The 2022 season saw Gunji win three more International Challenge titles at the Mexican International, Réunion Open, and Irish Open, while finishing as runner-up at the Indonesia International and Norwegian International.
+She also reached her first BWF World Tour final at the 2022 Indonesia Masters Super 100, finishing in second place.
+In team events, she contributed to Japan's bronze medals at both the 2022 Asia Team Championships and the Uber Cup.

 2023

 Gunji began the 2023 season by reaching the second round of the Thailand Masters.
 She then competed in Europe, exiting in the first round of the German Open by then-world No. 2 An Se-young and advanced to the second round of the Swiss Open.
 At the Spain Masters, she retired from her opening match after sustaining a right hamstring muscle tear.
 This injury required a six-month break, causing her world ranking to fall from the 30s to over 100.
-She returned to competition in, reaching the quarterfinals of the Super 100 Indonesia Masters and finishing as the runner-up at the Super 100 Kaohsiung Masters.
+She returned to competition in September, reaching the quarterfinals of the Super 100 Indonesia Masters and finishing as the runner-up at the Super 100 Kaohsiung Masters.
 In late October, Gunji suffered a second injury: a sprained right ankle with partial tears to two ligaments.

-2024
+2024–2025

-In 2024, Gunji secured her first BWF World Tour title at the Indonesia Masters Super 100, defeating Hina Akechi in the final.
-On the BWF International Challenge circuit, she won four titles: the Thailand International, Denmark Challenge, Saipan International, and Malaysia International.
+In 2024, Gunji won her first BWF World Tour title at the Indonesia Masters Super 100, defeating compatriot Hina Akechi in the final.
+On the International Challenge circuit, she won four titles: the Thailand International, Denmark Challenge, Saipan International, and Malaysia International.
 Additionally, she was the runner-up at the Luxembourg Open.

-In other BWF World Tour events, Gunji reached the quarterfinals of the Macau Open and advanced to the second round at the Japan Masters.
+In 2025, Gunji began competing in higher-tier World Tour events.
+She reached the semifinals of the German Open, followed by quarterfinal finishes at the Orléans Masters and the Taipei Open.
+In July, she reached her first Super 750 semifinal at the Japan Open, defeating fourth seed Han Yue in the quarterfinals before losing to world No. 1 An Se-young.
+Later that year, Gunji made her Super 1000 debut at the China Open, where she was eliminated in the second round by eventual champion Wang Zhiyi.